Singularities from bug to feature: Homeomorphisms over K, neighborhoods and waists

 Still, looking at topology “over K” is not totally flexible.
 Consider for instance the complement of the trefoil knot in the three sphere; it has the cohomology ring of S1×D2S^1 \times D^2.
 Thinking about why these two are not K-equivalent is a cute exercise, and teaches you a baby version of the idea of Whitehead torsion, which, when first heard, sounds a little surprising perhaps: We pass to a cover.
 In the case of Whitehead torsion, you pass to the universal cover.

-Anyway, given the fact that K-homeomorphisms are so flexible, I wonder whether they have have other uses.
+Anyway, given the fact that K-homeomorphisms are so flexible, I wonder whether they have other uses.

 1. webhomes.maths.ed.ac.uk/~v1ranick/papers/pltop.pdf ↩︎